 Honors Humanities Major

-APU's Honors College offers an innovative honors humanities major, emphasizing good leadership, moral and intellectual virtue, and the Christian tradition, to high-achieving, academically-motivated undergraduate students.
-Research shows that graduates of a liberal arts education tend to possess greater leadership ability, morality, and life satisfaction than peers from other college settings.* With this in mind, the program focuses on developing students to lead as scholarly disciples, dedicated to loving God and neighbor, devoted to civic engagement, and committed to seeking truth, beauty, and goodness.
+APU’s Honors College offers an innovative honors humanities major, emphasizing good leadership, moral and intellectual virtue, and the Christian tradition, to high-achieving, academically-motivated undergraduate students.
+Research shows that graduates of a liberal arts education tend to possess greater leadership ability, morality, and life satisfaction than peers from other college settings.* With this in mind, the program aims to prepare scholarly disciples who are dedicated to loving God and neighbor, devoted to civic engagement, and committed to seeking truth, beauty, and goodness.

 Honors College students are exempt from APU's 62-unit General Education program and instead double major in honors humanities and a second major of their choice.
 The Bachelor of Arts in Honors Humanities program consists of 10 courses in which students engage life's most important questions.
 All course readings are primary sources, introducing students to landmark texts in the fields of theology, philosophy, history, science, and literature.
 The combination of a Great Works education with a vocationally-oriented second major prepares students to apply timeless ideas to timely issues throughout their careers and lives.

-Many Honors students have gone on to medical school, law school, and Ph.D. programs, and to pursue advanced degrees in business administration, the ministry and helping professions, and more.
+Many Honors students have gone on to medical school, law school, and Ph.D. programs, and to pursue advanced degrees in business administration, ministry, the helping professions, and more.